 Volunteer point is a home to the largest King penguin colony in the Falkland Islands.
 Around 1000 birds breed here (world population is 2.2 million breeding pairs).

 As we visited the colony in late January it was an incubation and brooding period for penguins.

 On the beach there was plenty activity as well.

 Volunteer Point is also a home to 2000 pairs of Magellanic penguins.

 We spent lots of time watching Gentoo penguins and particularly enjoyed so called “chick chase” when Gentoo chicks run after their parents to get fed.

 This constant begging for food drives adults mad and chicks several times a day are shouted at with frustration.

 Overall our stay at Volunteer Point was brilliant and after two fantastic weeks our visit in the Falkland Islands was over.
 From Stanley airport we flew to Santiago and after a day’s break we took a final flight back to London.

 We were fortunate enough to visit some beautiful places but the Falkland Islands without a doubt would have to be on the top of our list.
 It sank so much to our minds and hearts that even two weeks later we can’t stop having dreams about penguins...

-If you have any queries or would like to leave a comment for our guestbook, please drop as an e-mail.
-We are always happy to hear from you.
+If you have any queries or would like to leave a comment, please drop as an e-mail.